castorini/pyserini/docs/experiments-dpr.md

 This guide provides instructions to reproduce our replication study.
 Our efforts include both retrieval as well as end-to-end answer extraction.
-We cover only retrieval here; for end-to-end answer extraction, please see [this guide](https://github.com/castorini/pygaggle/blob/master/docs/experiments-dpr-reader.md) in our PyGaggle neural text ranking library. o evaluate, first convert the TREC output format to DPR's Starting with v0.12.0, you can reproduce these results directly from the [Pyserini PyPI package](https://pypi.org/project/pyserini/).
+We cover only retrieval here; for end-to-end answer extraction, please see [this guide](https://github.com/castorini/pygaggle/blob/master/docs/experiments-dpr-reader.md) in our PyGaggle neural text ranking library.

+Starting with v0.12.0, you can reproduce these results directly from the [Pyserini PyPI package](https://pypi.org/project/pyserini/).
 Since dense retrieval depends on neural networks, Pyserini requires a more complex set of dependencies to use this feature.
 See [package installation notes](../README.md#package-installation) for more details.